 MS in Data Science

 Data Science refers to the principles and practices in data analysis that support data-centric real-world problem solving.
 The Master of Science in Data Science (MSDS), administered jointly by the departments of Computer Science and Electrical and Computer Engineering, prepares students for future careers and/or further study in Data Science.
+The program can be completed on campus or 100% online.

 Outcomes of the program are that: